wallyatgithub/maock/README.md

      Maock will pick up the updated response_headers and response_payload, and send back in the response message.

+     Different "Response" can have different customize_response for best flexibility.

      An example of the customize_response function:

     function customize_response(request_header, request_payload, response_headers_to_send, response_payload_to_send)